The Ins and Outs of Being a Book Ghostwriter

-I am a Name Book Ghostwriter.
+I’m nearly unknown.
 Why haven’t you heard of me?
-I spent two decades as a freelance writer.
+I put in some time as a freelance writer.
+Often I wrote articles completely for free, just to get published.
 You have to report to a boss, often a managing editor or commercial publisher.
 They set rigid rules, and allow for little creativity: all things must be done their way.
 Sometimes, they fail to pay you properly.
 As to freelance ghost writing, it depends on the nature of the client.
 Excessively demanding types tend to drop you and find another book ghost writer.
 Worse ones quit the job in mid-stream.
 They suddenly decide they can write better than you and move on.
 They claim to not like something you did, or get queasy about paying you.
 This doesn’t bother me.
 I’d rather not work with such people, anyway.

 On the other hand, when you’re a book ghost writer you get clients who are happy with what you’re doing.
 That is in my case, so I can’t totally speak for other ghostwriters.
 When I work on any project, I give it everything, my heart and soul.
 I’m a book ghost writer with over 30 years of on and off writing experience.
 I know that I do good work.
 I’ve been told I do GREAT work!
 Much of my client base is New York Times or Amazon bestselling authors.
 I’m not boasting; I’m an experienced book ghost writer.
 I believe some people think that because I’m female, I’m easy to push around.
 Such people are losers to me, as they lose out on my exceptional writing skills.

 I’ve been at this since January of 2003.